Culture Shock in Kazakhstan

 Socialising in Kazakhstan

-People can appear superficially rude on the streets, so do not expect people to hold open doors or help carry a pram.
+People can appear rude on the streets, so do not expect people to hold open doors or help carry a pram.
 However, expats will soon see that this is very much a superficiality, as Kazakhstanis are extremely friendly and very hospitable.

 New arrivals should not be surprised if they get invited to the home of a Kazakhstani they’ve recently met.
 If invited for a meal it is polite to bring a small gift for the hosts and to try a bit of every food offered.